Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 First-Aid Kit

-You can also buy aloe vera once you get to Hawai’i to help soothe sunburn.
+You can also buy aloe vera once you get to Hawai’i to help soothe any sunburns.

 Reusable Grocery Bag

 Hawai’i is one of eight states to ban single-use plastic bags.
-This means you’ll have to carry your items on your own when you stop at Foodland or Safeway for snacks as you head to the beach.
+This means you’ll have to carry your own items when you stop at Foodland or Safeway for snacks on your way to the beach.
 Or, bring a reusable bag — problem solved.

 America the Beautiful National Park Pass